Dappstr/Book-Reviews/CPP_OOP(Forouzan)/README.md

 Chapter 9 which goes into references, pointers, and memory management.
 It gives an example in which a reference cannot bind to an rvalue, however it doesn't really explain that there's another type of reference called an rvalue reference which can.
 However going into rvalue refs can also lead into xvalues and prvalues, which may be out of scope for beginners.

 The end of the references section of chapter 9 goes into when to use pass by reference vs pass by value, and states that if you ever need to change something, you should use pass by ref.
 While this is sometimes the case, sometimes it's also not.
-Primitive values can be passed by value and changed through a return statement, and some compilers (C++11 and higher) may perform extra work to create a reference, however if you're using a compiler running C++03, just use pass by ref.
+Primitive values can be passed by value and changed through a return statement, and some compilers (C++11 and later) may perform extra work to create a reference, however if you're using a compiler running C++03, just use pass by ref.

 The section on pointers could do a bit more effort at explaining what pointers are and what they're used for.
 The introductory paragraph states "A pointer variable is a variable whose contents are of pointer type."
 A beginner is going to read that and most likely ask "Okay but I'm still confused about what a pointer is."
 It's like that whole "In order to understand recursion, you must first understand recursion" joke.